ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 * Notepad++ or another text editor for working with program files https://notepad-plus-plus.org/download/v7.3.1.html

+* Macchiato Setup Files folder, from this repository

-* Macchiato-Mini-Synth sketch ( .ino) Latest Release from this GitHub page.
+* Macchiato-Mini-Synth sketch ( .ino) Latest Release from this repository.

 ### Let’s begin!